greatsharma/greatsharma/README.md

 ---

-- 🌱 I’m currently exploring deep learning specifically computer vision.
+- 🌱 I’m currently exploring the field of data science and machine learning.
 - ⚡ Fun fact: Master dictionary both of english and python, it really helps a lot :)

 ---